G-Core/product-documentation/documentation/cdn/view-statistics-of-a-cdn-resource.md

 <img src="https://assets.gcore.pro/docs/cdn/reports/reports-10.png" alt="" width="80%">

 2\.
-Select the CDN resource dropdown menu to display statistics as desired.
-You can view one resource, several, or all resources.
+Select the relevant resource(s) from the “CDN resource” dropdown menu to display their statistics.

 3\.
 Select the required report:

-- Aggregated data (displays traffic volume and bandwidth information for the last three months)
+- Aggregated data: Traffic volume and bandwidth information for the last three months
 - Traffic
 - Bandwidth
 - Response codes
 - Cache hit ratio
 - Requests
-- Traffic by region (shows traffic from servers in different regions)
+- Traffic by region: Traffic from servers in different regions
-- Traffic by country (shows traffic from the five countries with the highest traffic)
+- Traffic by country: Traffic from the five countries with the highest traffic
-- Image optimization (shows the hourly count of WebP conversions)
+- Image optimization: Hourly count of WebP conversions
+- Request time: Time elapsed in seconds between the first bytes of a request being processed and logging after the last bytes were sent to a user
+- Upstream response times: Seconds to receive a response from an Origin

 4\.
 Set a specific time interval and the report auto-refresh period.